Tire Test Results

 • What We'd Improve: A bit more traction never goes amiss.

-• Summary: A good tire in most conditions, a reliable average without any glaring weaknesses.
+• Summary: A good tire in all conditions, a reliable standard without any glaring weaknesses.

 Vredestein Pinza HT (Highway All-Season, 265/70R117 115T SL)

-• What We Liked: It's well-balanced and offers a comfortable ride with lively steering.
+• What We Liked: It's well-balanced and offers a comfortable ride with lively steering in all seasons.

 • What We'd Improve: Its wet grip could use a particular boost.

-• Summary: A good commuter tire that gets enough right to make most drivers happy.
+• Summary: A good year-round commuter tire that gets enough right to make most drivers happy.

 Vehicle(s) Used